The Importance of Title Searches on the Marital Home During a Divorce in Arizona

 I’ve gone through all of this with you so you can understand the title search process people go through when buying a house.
 However, few people go through this process when requesting to keep a family home when divorcing, thinking that they know everything there is to know about the house because they shared the house with their ex-spouse for many years.

 The other issue is that some legal professionals rely upon the standard of ‘the appraisal minus the mortgage equals the equity’ and that is not a great assumption.
-It’s not a great assumption because there could be many underlying and hidden problems wrapped up in the title of the house and this could be detrimental to the divorce settlement if not uncovered during the discovery stage of the divorce, prior to the divorce being finalized.
+It’s not a great assumption because there could be many underlying and hidden problems wrapped up in the title of the house and this could be detrimental to the divorce settlement if not uncovered during the discovery stage of the divorce and prior to the divorce being finalized.

 We know of a case where a man and woman were divorcing.
 They both owned companies independently one from the other.
 The house was valued at $620,000 and the mortgage owed on the house was $320,000.